Maldivian rufiyaa: History

 The earliest form of currency used in the Maldives was cowrie shells (Cypraea moneta) and historical accounts of travellers indicate that they were traded in this manner even during the 13th century.
-As late as 1344, Ibn Batuta observed that more than 40 ships loaded with cowry shells were exported each year.
+As late as 1344, Ibn Battuta observed that more than 40 ships loaded with cowry shells were exported each year.
 A single gold dinar was worth 400,000 shells.

 During the 17th and 18th centuries, lārin (parallel straps of silver wire folded in half with dyed Persian and Arabic inscriptions) were imported and traded as currency.
 This form of currency was used in the Persian Gulf, India, Ceylon and the Far East during this time.
 Historians agree that this new form of currency was most probably exchanged for cowry shells and indicates Maldives' lucrative trade with these countries.
-The first Sultan to imprint his own seal onto this currency was Ghaazee Mohamed Thakurufaanu Al Auzam.
+The first Sultan to imprint his own seal onto this currency was Ghaazee Muhammad Thakurufaanu al-Auzam.
 The seal was much broader than the wires hence it was barely legible.

 The first known of coins were introduced by Sultan Ibrahim Iskandar (1648–1687).
 Compared to the previous forms of money, these coins were much neater and minted in pure silver.
 The coins were minted in the capital city of Malé, a fact which it acknowledged on the reverse.
 The legend "King of Land and Sea, Iskandhar the Great" (ކަނޑާއި އެއްގަމުގެ ރަސްގެފާނު، މަތިވެރި އިސްކަންދަރު) is found on the edge.

 After this period, gold coins replaced the existing silver ones during the reign of Sultan Hassan Nooruddin in 1787.
 He used two different qualities of gold in his coins; one was called Mohoree and the other Baimohoree, of which the former is of higher value.
 How this gold was obtained is uncertain.

 Throughout the nineteenth and early twentieth centuries, bronze coins were issued denominated in laari.
 Sultan Mohamed Imaadhudheen IV (1900–1904) introduced what historians believe to be the first machine struck coins, judging the superior quality of the engravements.
 His successor Sultan Mohamed Shamshudeen III (1904–1935) made the last of these coins, 1 and 4 laari denominations, which were struck in the United Kingdom by Heaton's Mint, Birmingham, England in 1913.

 Following the end of coin production specifically for the Maldives, the Sultanate came to use the Ceylonese rupee.
 This was supplemented in 1947 by issues of banknotes denominated in rufiyaa, equal in value to the rupee.
 In 1960, coins denominated in laari, now worth one hundredth of the rufiyaa, were introduced.